Large Language Models for Robotics: A Survey: Challenges

 \subsection{Ethic}

-Embodied intelligence has long been regarded as a mere tool, but it may hold more significance in the eyes of some users.
-For instance, companion robots can bring solace to lonely individuals, much like a loyal companion.
+Embodied intelligence has long been regarded as a mere tool, but it may hold greater significance for some users.
+For instance, companion robots can provide solace to lonely individuals, much like a loyal friend.
 In fact, some people even develop emotional attachments to their first car or a vehicle that has been with them for a long time.
 If we were to create robots that resemble humans or exhibit human-like intelligence, would they evoke different emotions?
-In science fiction movies, robots that gain self-awareness and break free from their programming often develop emotions and even marry humans.
+In science fiction movies, robots that gain self-awareness and break free from their programming often develop emotions and even form relationships with humans.
 Interestingly, robots powered by LLMs have already demonstrated a degree of intelligence.
 Will they eventually become conscious?
 If embodied intelligence evolves to possess consciousness, should we still consider them tools?
 This raises questions about the definition of conscious robots and whether they can be considered human.
 Although this challenge is still far off in the future of smart robot development, it is an intriguing topic to ponder.